cleary/ansible-tidalcycles/README.md

 This is a git submodule: https://github.com/cleary/ansible-tidalcycles-editor-vscode

-## atom
+## pulsar (was: atom)
-Install the atom editor, including useful plugins for Tidal Cycles.
+Install the pulsar editor, including useful plugins for Tidal Cycles.

 If you provide a list of samples paths via the variable *custom_sample_paths* in `vars/all.yml`, these will be added to your config.cson for the Sound Browser in the tidalcycles plugin.

-This is a git submodule: https://github.com/cleary/ansible-tidalcycles-editor-atom
+This is a git submodule: https://github.com/cleary/ansible-tidalcycles-editor-pulsar

 ## neovim
 Install the neovim editor, including the tidal-vim plugin (sans tmux) for Tidal Cycles.